pyronome/documentation/docs/latest/tr/docs/yasal-kullanici-sozlesmesi.md

 - any alteration or modification to the Software or the SaaS made by any person other than PYRONOME;
 - minor defects in the Software or the SaaS which do not significantly affect or impair the use of the Software or the SaaS;
 - any incorrect or improper use of the Software or the SaaS;
-- the failure by User to implement recommendations in respect of any solutions to errors previously advised by PYRONOME; and
+- the failure by USER to implement recommendations in respect of any solutions to errors previously advised by PYRONOME; and
 - the use of the Software for any purpose for which it was not designed.

 11.3.
-PYRONOME shall, upon request by User, provide reasonable diagnosis and rectification of errors notwithstanding that the error in question results from any of the circumstances described in Section 11.2, but PYRONOME shall charge for this rectification of error on a time and materials basis.
+PYRONOME shall, upon request by USER, provide reasonable diagnosis and rectification of errors notwithstanding that the error in question results from any of the circumstances described in Section 11.2, but PYRONOME shall charge for this rectification of error on a time and materials basis.

 11.4.
 The Support Services are only provided by PYRONOME in respect of the current release of the Software and for a period not exceeding twelve (12) months dating from the issuance of the current release.

 11.5.
 PYRONOME acknowledges that an annual Support Charge is included within the Subscription Fees.
-In the event the User fails to pay any amounts due pursuant to the terms of this Agreement within thirty (30) days of the due date, PYRONOME shall be entitled, without prejudice to any other rights and remedies it may have under this Agreement, to cease provision of the Support Services until such amounts and any interest payable have been paid in full.
+In the event the USER fails to pay any amounts due pursuant to the terms of this Agreement within thirty (30) days of the due date, PYRONOME shall be entitled, without prejudice to any other rights and remedies it may have under this Agreement, to cease provision of the Support Services until such amounts and any interest payable have been paid in full.

 ## 12. Şifreler ve Güvenlik

 12.1.
-PYRONOME shall issue to User a password for each authorized User who has paid the applicable subscription fees.
-User is responsible for maintaining the confidentiality of his password and for ensuring that only the authorized User uses his password.
-User is entirely responsible for any and all activities that occur under his account.
-User agrees to immediately notify PYRONOME of any unauthorized use of his account or any other breach of security known to him.
-PYRONOME shall have no liability for any loss or damage arising from User's failure to comply with these requirements.
-PYRONOME will maintain User's password as confidential and will not disclose it to third parties.
+PYRONOME shall issue to USER a password for each authorized USER who has paid the applicable subscription fees.
+USER is responsible for maintaining the confidentiality of his password and for ensuring that only the authorized USER uses his password.
+USER is entirely responsible for any and all activities that occur under his account.
+USER agrees to immediately notify PYRONOME of any unauthorized use of his account or any other breach of security known to him.
+PYRONOME shall have no liability for any loss or damage arising from USER's failure to comply with these requirements.
+PYRONOME will maintain USER's password as confidential and will not disclose it to third parties.

 12.2.
 PYRONOME will maintain the Software at a reputable third party Internet service provider and hosting facility, where they are subject to commercially reasonable security precautions to prevent unauthorized access to the Software.
-User acknowledges that, notwithstanding such security precautions, use of or connection to the Internet provides the opportunity for unauthorized third parties to circumvent such precautions and illegally gain access to the Software and User Data.
+USER acknowledges that, notwithstanding such security precautions, use of or connection to the Internet provides the opportunity for unauthorized third parties to circumvent such precautions and illegally gain access to the Software and USER Data.
 Accordingly, PYRONOME cannot and does not guarantee the privacy, security or authenticity of any information so transmitted over the Internet.

 ## 13. Fesih

 13.1.
-The original term of this Agreement is initiated from the Activation Date and will expire according to the User's Subscription Package and Fees.
-Upon expiration of the term of this Agreement, this Agreement will expire and PYRONOME will terminate User's ability to access and use the Software, unless User has renewed its subscription or has subscribed to a new Subscription Package by that date.
+The original term of this Agreement is initiated from the Activation Date and will expire according to the USER's Subscription Package and Fees.
+Upon expiration of the term of this Agreement, this Agreement will expire and PYRONOME will terminate USER's ability to access and use the Software, unless USER has renewed its subscription or has subscribed to a new Subscription Package by that date.

 13.2.
-Notwithstanding the foregoing, PYRONOME may immediately terminate or suspend User's access and use of the Software, or terminate User's account and this Agreement if User:
+Notwithstanding the foregoing, PYRONOME may immediately terminate or suspend USER's access and use of the Software, or terminate USER's account and this Agreement if USER:

 - fails to pay any applicable fees when due; or
 - breaches or otherwise fails to comply with this Agreement and fails to remedy this breach within thirty (30) days of being so notified.

 13.3.
-Termination will not relieve User from any obligation to pay fees that remain unpaid and will not limit either Party from pursuing other available remedies.
-Upon termination of this Agreement or any part thereof in accordance with this Agreement as a result of User's breach, negligence or default, PYRONOME will have no obligation to refund User any fees paid, if any.
+Termination will not relieve USER from any obligation to pay fees that remain unpaid and will not limit either Party from pursuing other available remedies.
+Upon termination of this Agreement or any part thereof in accordance with this Agreement as a result of USER's breach, negligence or default, PYRONOME will have no obligation to refund USER any fees paid, if any.
 The provisions of this Section will not apply to those situations defined by law.

 13.4.
-Upon termination of this Agreement for whatever reason, User will immediately deliver up, or destroy, any materials and any confidential and proprietary information which it has no contractual rights to retain.
+Upon termination of this Agreement for whatever reason, USER will immediately deliver up, or destroy, any materials and any confidential and proprietary information which it has no contractual rights to retain.
 The disclaimers of warranties and damages and limitations on liability shall survive termination.

 ## 14. Karşılıklı Etik Tutum

 14.1.
-User hereby acknowledges and covenants never to disparage, speak ill of, or in any manner make, express, transmit, or otherwise communicate, any remark, comment, message, declaration or other statement of any kind, that might reasonably be construed to be derogatory or critical of, or negative toward, PYRONOME or any of PYRONOME's products, services, business methods, affiliates, officers, directors, employees or shareholders, and will take reasonable steps to prevent, and will not knowingly permit, any of User's respective employees or agents to disparage or speak ill of such persons and entities.
-Upon violation of any of the foregoing, PYRONOME may immediately terminate this Agreement and User's access to the Services.
+USER hereby acknowledges and covenants never to disparage, speak ill of, or in any manner make, express, transmit, or otherwise communicate, any remark, comment, message, declaration or other statement of any kind, that might reasonably be construed to be derogatory or critical of, or negative toward, PYRONOME or any of PYRONOME's products, services, business methods, affiliates, officers, directors, employees or shareholders, and will take reasonable steps to prevent, and will not knowingly permit, any of USER's respective employees or agents to disparage or speak ill of such persons and entities.
+Upon violation of any of the foregoing, PYRONOME may immediately terminate this Agreement and USER's access to the Services.

 ## 15. Geçerli Yasalar

 15.1.
 This Agreement, all related transactions and any disputes hereunder shall be governed in all respects, including validity, interpretation and effect, by the laws of Turkey, without regard to their conflict of laws principles.

 15.2.
-Any dispute under this Agreement shall be brought exclusively in the courts of Turkey and User hereby submits to the exclusive jurisdiction of such courts.
-User agrees that any cause of action arising out of or related to this Agreement shall be brought within three (3) years after the cause of action arose; otherwise, such cause of action is permanently barred.
+Any dispute under this Agreement shall be brought exclusively in the courts of Turkey and USER hereby submits to the exclusive jurisdiction of such courts.
+USER agrees that any cause of action arising out of or related to this Agreement shall be brought within three (3) years after the cause of action arose; otherwise, such cause of action is permanently barred.

 ## 16. Diğer Hükümler

 16.1.
-This Agreement represents and contains the entire agreement between the User and PYRONOME with respect to the subject matter contained herein and supersedes any other agreement, proposals, and communications, written or oral, between the User and PYRONOME with respect to the use of this Software, including any terms printed on User's purchase order or other forms or written agreements.
+This Agreement represents and contains the entire agreement between the USER and PYRONOME with respect to the subject matter contained herein and supersedes any other agreement, proposals, and communications, written or oral, between the USER and PYRONOME with respect to the use of this Software, including any terms printed on USER's purchase order or other forms or written agreements.

 16.2.
 No waiver of any default, condition or breach of this Agreement shall be deemed to imply or constitute a waiver of any other default, condition or breach of this Agreement, whether of a similar nature or otherwise.